Koundinya12/ATMMachine/Readme.md

 ## Assumptions
 1. We have assumed the denominations are always in multiples of 100.
 2. We have assumed three different denominations available which are 500,200,100.
+3. I haven't included application_logs.log file.
+This can be generated once we run our application

 ## Testing the Application
 1. Application is tested using JDK 22